The Mind of Evil: Cast notes

-The serial features a guest appearance by Michael Sheard, who had previously appeared with William Hartnell in The Ark, and would later appear with Tom Baker in Pyramids of Mars (as Lawrence Scarman) and in The Invisible Enemy (as Lowe), and Peter Davison in Castrovalva (as Mergrave), followed by Sylvester McCoy in Remembrance of the Daleks (as the Headmaster at the Coal Hill School).
+The serial features a guest appearance by Michael Sheard, who had previously appeared with William Hartnell in The Ark, and would later appear with Tom Baker in Pyramids of Mars (as Laurence Scarman) and in The Invisible Enemy (as Lowe), and Peter Davison in Castrovalva (as Mergrave), followed by Sylvester McCoy in Remembrance of the Daleks (as the Headmaster at the Coal Hill School).
 See also Celebrity appearances in Doctor Who.

 Katy Manning stated this as her favourite story from her three years on the show as Jo Grant.

 Broadcast and reception

 David J. Howe and Stephen James Walker, in their 1998 book Doctor Who: The Television Companion, noted that the Master's plan was "so convoluted that it seriously lacks credibility".
 However, they wrote that the story was an "undoubted success" because "the action is brought to the screen with such style and panache that the viewer hardly notices" the plot problems, with the direction and the alien menace being the highlights.
 In 2009, Mark Braxton of Radio Times gave The Mind of Evil four stars out of five, also praising the direction and Delgado's Master, though he noted there was a high body count.
 SFX reviewer Ian Berriman gave the serial three out of five stars, finding it enjoyable if one did not concentrate on the Master's plan, noting that the "two aspects of the plan never dovetail satisfactorily".
 DVD Talk's John Sinnott rated The Mind of Evil three and a half out of five stars, writing that it kept a good pace and had "all of the elements that made Pertwee's run so enjoyable".